Non-Linear Interference Challenging Topological Protection of Chiral Edge States: Details on the Honeycomb model

 The Floquet model realized in \cite{Anomalous_Honeycomb_APP} can be effectively described by a two band model on a hexagonal lattice with hoppings

 along the different NN links as sketched in Fig. ~\ref{App:Fig:HC_model}, see also \cite{Anomalous_Honeycomb_SOM_APP}.
-To guarantee that only hopping along one link is active at a time, the value of $B$ must be taken quite large, for the parameters $A = 0.015$, $B = 7$, $\omega = 10$ chosen in the main text, this is fulfilled to good approximation.
+To guarantee that only hopping along one link is active at a time, the value of $B$ must be taken quite large.
+For the parameters $A = 0.0015 \omega $, $B = 7$, $C = 0$ chosen in the main text, this is fulfilled to good approximation, but not perfectly, which leads to the deviation of the grey dashed line from one in Fig. 3b of the main text.
 Fig.~\ref{App:Fig:HC_model_hoppings} shows a plot of the time dependence of $J_l(t)$ for these parameters.

-\subsection{Resonant driving}
+\section{Resonant driving}

 In a Floquet system with nearest-neighbour (NN) hoppings, resonant driving amounts to the conditions that ($i$) only hopping along one NN link is possible at a time and ($ii$) 100~\% intensity transfer is achieved during link activation time.
 Then, an excitation at some initial site can be pumped along a closed loop perpetually.
 If ($i$) is fulfilled, ($ii$) is only a matter of scaling the hopping amplitude along the link by a constant prefactor.
 If two neighbouring sites are coupled by a real time-dependent hopping $J(t)$ that is only non-zero between $t_\mathrm{on}$ and $t_\mathrm{off}$, they are described by the Hamiltonian $H(t) = J(t) \sigma_x$ while $t \in [t_\mathrm{on}, t_\mathrm{off}]$, where $\sigma_x$ is the standard Pauli matrix.
 Since the Hamiltonian commutes with itself at all times, the time evolution operator can be written as $U(t_\mathrm{off}, t_\mathrm{on}) = \cos(\theta) \sigma_0 - i \sin(\theta) \sigma_x$, where $\Theta = \int_{t_\mathrm{on}}^{t_\mathrm{off}} J(t) \mathrm d t $.
 The condition for resonant driving is thus